unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-18-guide-installing-anonymous-i2p-network-on-freebsd.md

 # exit
 ```

-The next step is to edit the runplain.sh file in the /usr/home/i2p/i2p folder.
-Remove or add the "#" at the beginning of the script and add the script I2PTEMP="/usr/home/i2p/i2p".
-The following is an example of the contents of the runplain.sh script file.
+The next step is to edit the `runplain.sh` file in the `/usr/home/i2p/i2p` folder.
+Remove or add the **"#"** at the beginning of the script and add the script `I2PTEMP="/usr/home/i2p/i2p"`.
+The following is an example of the contents of the `runplain.sh` script file.

 ```console
 #!/bin/sh